What you'll learn . . .

 Buying a used walking foot sewing machine is a great investment and once you own one, you will never regret you purchase.

-First and most importantly – It must be a compound feed walking foot machine.
+First and most importantly – If you are sewing boat canvas it must be a compound feed walking foot machine.

 With a compound feed walking foot machine there are two presser feet bars and a needle bar that work in conjunction with each other.